 Our Rescue and Sanctuary has on staff at all times:

-There are a lot of reasons people have to, or want to, give up a pet.
-If you or someone you know needs to give up birds, rabbits, guinea pigs, ferrets, or any of the smaller animals, this is what you need to know:
+At this time, we are only taking in rabbits.
+If you or someone you know needs to give up a rabbit or rabbits, this is what you need to know:

 - We require you to sign a waiver saying you are giving this pet up willingly.